 In 2017 UMUC earned the Academia Circle of Excellence award.
 Since then it’s been declared on elf the best colleges for adults by Forbes and has gone on to earn accolade after accolade.
 UMUC has four start dates every semester with eight-week modules in 33 degrees.
 The school even accepts up to 90 transfer credits as well.
 You can’t find that kind of flexibility very easily.
 Students can earn degrees in fields like gerontology, humanities, communications, and more.

-With over 200 degree programs designed to help students get into their career as fast as possible, SNHU is one of the easiest to access schools in the country.
-Whether it’s getting a bachelor’s degree or earning a master’s degree, SNHU has offerings in studies like accounting and finance, art and design, business, writing, economics, engineering, healthcare, marketing, nursing, psychology, sports management and more.
+With over 200 degree programs designed to help students get into their careers as fast as possible, SNHU is one of the easiest-to-access schools in the country.
+Whether it’s getting a bachelor’s degree or earning a master’s degree, SNHU has offerings in studies like accounting and finance, art and design, business, writing, economics, engineering, healthcare, marketing, nursing, psychology, sports management, and more.

 The City University of Seattle has one of the most generous credit transfer rates, accepting up to 135 quarter credits.
 On top of receiving a high-quality education, online students here could finish undergraduate degrees in fields like general studies, project management, and applied psychology in just two years.

 WSU has been growing rapidly in the last few years and it’s no surprise.
 Routinely named one of the best colleges in the west, WSU is a well-kept secret that is beginning to break.
 WSU online programs provide a respectable education that meets the needs of the students.
-The school offered easy online programs like bachelor’s in professional sales, integrated studies, general studies, and health services administration.
+This school offers easy online degree programs like bachelor’s in professional sales, integrated studies, general studies, and health services administration.